 Conversations continued between Messrs.
 Campbell and Wilmers.
 Information relating to both companies was exchanged, and a meeting between Messrs.
 Campbell and Wilmers to discuss the key terms of an agreement was arranged for April 30, 2000 in New York City.
 At that meeting, financial, transaction structure and other terms of a potential transaction were discussed, including M&T's splitting its stock and increasing its dividend.
-Following the meeting with Mr. Wilmers, Mr. Campbell and representatives from KBW met with the executive committee of the Keystone board and reviewed the progress of discussions with M&T, as well as the preliminary terms of a possible agreement that Mr. Campbell had discussed with Mr. Wilmers.
-Following Mr. Campbell's presentation and discussion among the members of the executive committee, the executive committee determined to refer the matter to the Keystone board of directors for continued discussion and deliberation.
+Following the meeting with Mr. Wilmers, Mr. Campbell and reviewed the progress of discussions with M&T, as well as the preliminary terms of a possible agreement that Mr. Campbell had discussed with Mr. Wilmers.
+Following Mr. Campbell's presentation and discussion among the members of the Keystone board of directors for continued discussion and deliberation.